 Howling is an upsetting Maine Coon noise and one of the unwanted behavioral traits common in Maine Coons.

-While their voices are high-pitched, soft, and not as loud as other cat breeds, they may howl during the wee hours of the night, which can be very annoying, especially if you are a light sleeper.
+While their voices are high-pitched, soft, and not as loud as other cat breeds, they may howl during the wee hours of the night.
+This can be very annoying, especially if you are a light sleeper!

 Unneutered and unspayed Maine Coons are more likely to howl.